 We support you to prepare for these assessments in various ways including assignment tutorials and internet-based resources.

 If you have additional needs, support is available centrally within the university on our student support page.

 You will receive feedback on your work within three working weeks so that you can be learning and developing form the feedback before submitting your next assessment.

 Timetables: Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week and up to 9pm in an evening.

-You will need a 2.1 Honours degree or above, gained preferably within the last five years.
+You will need a 2:1 Honours degree qualification or above (in a subject other than a pre-registration Occupational therapy qualification), gained preferably in the last 5 years.

 Experience and references

 Ideally you need to be familiar with more than one area in which occupational therapists may work .
 This could be through personal or shadowing experience but also from reading or research